Frequently Asked Questions

 Students will be given information for an appeal in the decision letter from the UCB or through an Administrative Hearing.
 UCB appeals will be heard by the president or by a person appointed as the appeal chair.
 No second hearing will be granted and the appeal is final.
-Administrative appeals are sent to the Office of Judicial & Mediation Services for review.
-Appeals of cases heard by the Coordinator of Judicial and Mediation Services will be heard by a person appointed by the Office of Judicial & Mediation Services.
+Administrative appeals are sent to the Office of Judicial Affairs for review.
+Appeals of cases originally heard by the Assistant Director of Judicial Affairs will be heard by a person who is designated by the President of the University.
 This person is generally a seasoned faculty or staff member.

 WHAT POLICIES DO GREEK LETTER ORGANIZATIONS NEED TO FOLLOW?